meatnordrink/notebook/ads.md

 * Try creating another (better) instagram-specific ad; make it's own campaign. (maybe promote app download, if we're doing it then.) -- IN PROGRESS
 * Vary text in creative. -- IN PROGRESS
 * Try dynamic creative again.
-* Try a/b'ing "bid cap" vs "lowest cost", other strategies.
-* From Ashley:
-	* Create a campaign to retarget non-converters -- IN PROGRESS
-	* Custom creative for ads in this campaign?

 * Try an ad "telling a story" about someone who reduced their depression with UpLift; feature a user quote, a pic of a young woman/old woman (maybe try both?
 Or in separate groups?
 Or campaigns?
 One to start?)
-Consider trying the same with a video; or static text with pics of diverse people cylcing through.
-Try running it on Instagram. -- IN PROGRESS -- **Results: Cost-per-onboard-end is higher, but cost-per-signup is lower; so these may actually be a better avenue.**
+Consider trying the same with a carousel; or static text with pics of diverse people cylcing through.
+Try running it on Instagram.
-	* **Try the same thing, but with a FB or IG Feed ad (text as text, pic of person - same pic)**
 * Consider trying to reduce audience size even further (to get frequency - this is Ashley's rec, that if it's around 1, your audience is too big.)
-* Try busting out most successful ads into own campaigns
+* Try busting out most successful ads into own campaigns --(Why, again?
+Maybe check on Search Focused.pdf)

 * Try Audience Network-only campaign, see how it does.
-		* Try targeting signed-up, while we're still on web. - IN PROGRESS

 * Consider setting the target of the retargeting-purchases campaign as pageviews.

 # Google